 The first semester theme March to July 2021 was `Nature-based solutions in light of the pandemic‘.
 Taking nature into consideration as not merely the cause of- but rather as a solution to – the pandemic is crucial to help us support well-being during the COVID-19 pandemic and to prevent future ones.
 During this semester NetworkNature explored how nature-based solutions interact with health in various spheres:

 - The possibilities to curtail pandemics with biodiversity-driven nature-based solutions acting as buffers for food-and waterborne diseases and zoonoses.

 - The relation between nature-based solutions and human- and ecosystem well-being.

 - The interlinkages between nature-based solutions and socio-economic recovery post COVID-19 pandemic.

-The semester will take into consideration the role nature-based solutions play in various phases of the pandemic, especially exploring how nature-based solutions can protect and restore degraded ecosystems, help address the disconnect between humans and nature, and increase understanding and respect towards nature.
+The semester took into consideration the role nature-based solutions play in various phases of the pandemic, especially exploring how nature-based solutions can protect and restore degraded ecosystems, help address the disconnect between humans and nature, and increase understanding and respect towards nature.

 Read the semester outcomes brief here for main findings and expert opinions.